lmorisse/Symu.OrgMod/ROADMAP.md

 # ROADMAP

 ## FRAMEWORK
-* Social Network Analysis basics
-* Organizational Network Analysis basics
-* Dynamic Network Analysis basics
+* Directed graph of orgaizational artefacts

 ## GUI Mode
-* Application to use this framework
+* Application to use this framework and vizualize the organization

 ## EXAMPLES
 * To do